baxatob/citademo/README.md

 2) Page Object approach is NOT used here.

-# PS -- citademo_py contains the same test example implemented using Python.
+# PS -- citademo_py contains the same test example implemented using Python and Page Object approach
 To run it:
 - install Python 3.x on your machine -> https://www.python.org/
 - install Selenium using cmd> *pip install selenium*